 Developing a virtual front counter for landholders interested in conservation programs in the CWO region will help landholders access programs that best fit their needs and connect with the right organisation.
 A targeted front counter for the CWO region could be developed, linking with the Local Land Services Natural Capital service finder.
-Landholders and community members are also an untapped source of biodiversity data.
+Landholders and community members are also a source of biodiversity data.
 A single point of contact for citizens interested in conservation efforts in the CWO region could facilitate the capture and transfer of local knowledge, which could then be integrated in data analyses.

-Working with NSW agencies, local government and the Commonwealth to increase conservation outcomes on these lands by working with other agencies and establishing BSAs with the right policy settings to ensure this is an appropriate use of government land.
+Working with NSW agencies, local government and the Commonwealth

+The NSW Government holds land for a variety of operational, strategic and historic purposes.
+Other government entities, including state-owned corporations and local councils, are also responsible for public land management.
+There may be opportunities to increase conservation outcomes on these lands by working with other agencies and establishing BSAs with the right policy settings to ensure this is an appropriate use of government land.
 Integration of Other Effective Area-based Conservation Measures, which may contribute to national conservation targets, with other strategy actions could also be explored.